AlephVenXm/Main/README.md

   9. Lua

 I'm studying mostly by myself

-  Currently I'm studying Generative Artificial Intelligence (GAI)
+I'm studying everything about Artificial Intelligence and robots (their construction, SoCs and etc.)